 3. Retrospective: it is mandatory You have to organize a Retrospective, you can merge at first time with the Sprint Review event, it is mandatory that PO will be there.
 Here is the moment for debugging the Sprint, here is the moment for implementing other pieces of the SCRUM tools, here is the place for discovering that has no sense to spend time on estimating things that one minute ago where at the top and suddenly at Sprint Planning where not so relevant, here is the place to discover that there is no time to test all the stuff we did, here is the place to discover that crappy code without tests is a pain to change … here is the place where the Scrum Master can help the team and the Company to migrate to Scrum with success.

-4. Velocity: once first sprint is gone you’ll made some change than finish a second Sprint and a third, than you can start to look at the Velocity, it’s just an estimation of how many Story points the team can deliver in one Sprint, put on a chart results of each Sprint and try to increase, but much more to “stabilise” it, but remember only Stories 100% Done can be counted … you see migration to SCRUM will require several months in the most optimistic of the case.
-The most important is “Inspect and Adapt” in few words make the retro work, make it find all blockers, all risks, all destabilisation issues.
+4. Velocity: once the first sprint is gone you’ll make some change than finish a second Sprint and a third, then you can start to look at the Velocity, it’s just an estimation of how many Story points the team can deliver in one Sprint, put on a chart results of each Sprint and try to increase, but much more to “stabilize” it, but remember only Stories 100% Done can be counted … you see migration to SCRUM will require several months in the most optimistic of the case.
+The most important is “Inspect and Adapt” in few words make the retro work, make it find all blockers, all risks, all destabilization issues.
 The goal of the Scrum Master is (from a business perspective) provide to the PO the best Velocity as possible!

-In one of my last working experiences I was extremely surprised by how applying just these few points have automatically induced changes in management, as example we have now just one PO, two weeks Sprints in a monthly release cycle, backlog top starting to have a good shape, and also … lot of things that still need a fix.
+In one of my last working experiences, I was extremely surprised by how applying just these few points have automatically induced changes in management, for example, we have now just one PO, two weeks Sprints in a monthly release cycle, backlog top starting to have a good shape, and also … a lot of things that still need a fix.

-But the most important is that every one feels that things start to running in the right direction, while we are starting to look for velocity.
+But the most important is that everyone feels that things start to run in the right direction, while we are starting to look for velocity.